 The big picture: Cosmologists have been debating the expansion rate of the universe — known as the Hubble Constant — for decades, but today’s controversy centers on two camps that disagree on just how fast our 13.8 billion-year-old universe is moving.

-Why it matters: The Standard Model — which Dennis Overbye of the New York Times calls "a collection of theories describing all the physical forces except gravity" — still has its limitations.
+Why it matters: The Standard Model of cosmology, which is designed to explain how our universe works on a grand scale, still has its limitations.
 Cosmologists are looking for a way to "break" the model in order to figure out exactly what they're missing.

 - "We need something to break.
 We're desperate for something to break," astrophysicist Katie Mack told Axios in an interview.